browserslist/browserslist/README.md

 ### Best Practices

-* We do not recommend to change browsers, if you are not 100% sure what are you doing.
-Browserslist’s default browsers selection is a result of long discussion.
-It is easy to make mistake by selecting own browsers without understanding what are you doing (like you can make your website inaccessible for Chinese users).
+* We do not recommend to changing the default set of browsers unless you know what are you doing.
+Browserslist’s default browsers selection is a result of many long discussions.
+It is easy to make mistake selecting own browsers without understanding what are you doing (like accidentally making your website inaccessible for Chinese users).
 * Select browsers directly (`last 2 Chrome versions`) only if you are making web app for kiosk with one browser.
 There are a lot browsers on the market.
   If you are making general web app you should respect browsers diversity.
-* If you want to change browsers we recommend `> 0.2%`, `> 1% in US`
-  or `> 1% in my stats`. `last 2 versions` will add too many dead browsers and will not add many popular versions.
-If your contract requires last 2 versions support, set `last 2 versions, > 1% in my stats, not dead`.
+* If you want to change the default set of browsers we recommend `> 0.2%`, `> 1% in US` or `> 1% in my stats`. `last 2 versions` will add too many dead browsers and will not add many popular versions.
+If you require last 2 versions support, set `last 2 versions, > 1% in my stats, not dead`.

 ### Full List